lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-16-Types_vs_Sets.md

 ### Type theory in two minutes

-Type theory was a response to Russell's paradox.
+Type theory was a response to Russell's and other paradoxes.
 In its earliest form, in [*Principia Mathematica*](https://plato.stanford.edu/entries/principia-mathematica/), it consisted of Byzantine rules (but bizarrely, no visible syntax) governing the use of variables.
 It created a type hierarchy in which, at each type level, you could define "classes": what we would call typed sets.
 Simplified by [Ramsey](https://plato.stanford.edu/entries/ramsey/), codified by Church and later christened "higher-order logic", [simple type theory](https://plato.stanford.edu/entries/type-theory-church/) again offers a hierarchy of types constructed from an arbitrary but infinite type of individuals, a type of truth values and a function type former.
 It's notable that [Church's original paper](https://www.jstor.org/stable/2266170?seq=1#metadata_info_tab_contents) repeatedly refers to possible interpretations of his theory, but never once to sets, although Zermelo–Frankel set theory was well established by 1940 and an interpretation of Church's theory in ZF is trivial: function types denote set-theoretic function spaces.